kylep/kyle.pericak.com/content/posts/sysadmin/windows-kvm-command-line.md

 virsh edit Server2019
 ```

-Choose your editor of choice (vim, obviously), and remove the `cdrom` disks.
-They look like this:
+Choose your editor of choice (vim, obviously), and remove the boot `cdrom` disk.
+Leave the virtio one, you stil need it.
+It looks like this:

 ```xml